ashmchiu/cs184-final-proj-writeup/index.md

 #### Lagrangian Particle Based Model
 [INSERT PARTICLE SIM VIDEO WITHOUT VOLUME PRESERVATION] We modeled our simulation off of the paper "Modeling and Rendering Viscous Liquids".
 We created a similar cell structure that houses a vector of particles for better spatial lookup, and for each particle we hashed the particle to a cell, using the hash key provided in the paper: `541i + 79j + 31k mod table_size`; we did however, scale the `i`, `j`, and `k` by 10 so as to spread the particles more evenly in buckets, and also chose the table size to be 100.
 In addition, we also integrated OpenMP to speed up all of the for loops interating over each particle, which was not mentioned in the paper but did help tremendously in terms of scaling up the number of particles run for the simulation.
 At a high level, the paper describes adding forces and gravity to each particle at each timestep $F(p) = \sum_{i} f(p_i) + g$, with adhesion forces, viscosity forces, and friction/interpenetration forces.
-In terms of adhesion forces, we use the Leonard-Jones potential mentioned in the paper, and follow the sample piecewise graph given for adhesion forces between particles of distance `d`, although we again scale the values to get the desired honey fluid effect:
+In terms of adhesion forces, we use the Lennard-Jones potential mentioned in the paper, and follow the sample piecewise graph given for adhesion forces between particles of distance `d`, although we again scale the values to get the desired honey fluid effect:

 {% highlight js %}
   if (distance < 1) {